chiradeep/netscaler-aws-automation/config/modules/workload_asg/README.md

 Creates an autoscaling group of Apache2 webservers

 # Operation
 Fetches the latest Ubuntu16 AMI and launches the desired number.
-Each instance will execute the script in userdata.sh which creates a default homepage that displays the identifying information for the instance
+Each instance will execute the script in userdata.sh which creates a default homepage that displays the identifying information for the instance.
+The script is in `userdata.sh`